phensley/cldr-engine/packages/plurals/README.md

 ```

 ```
-   0.000000000000000000000000000001  en other      fr one        lt many       pl other      mt other
+   0.000000000000000000000000000001  en other      fr one        lt many       pl other      mt other      pt one        pt-PT other
-        0.0000000000000003333333333  en other      fr one        lt many       pl other      mt other 0  en other      fr one        lt other      pl many       mt few 0.00  en other      fr one        lt other      pl other      mt few 0.5  en other      fr one        lt many       pl other      mt other 1  en one        fr one        lt one        pl one        mt one 1.0  en other      fr one        lt one        pl other      mt one 2  en other      fr other      lt few        pl few        mt few 3.14159  en other      fr other      lt many       pl other      mt other 5  en other      fr other      lt few        pl many       mt few 6  en other      fr other      lt few        pl many       mt few 7  en other      fr other      lt few        pl many       mt few 9  en other      fr other      lt few        pl many       mt few 11  en other      fr other      lt other      pl many       mt many 15  en other      fr other      lt other      pl many       mt many 19  en other      fr other      lt other      pl many       mt many 23  en other      fr other      lt few        pl few        mt other 29  en other      fr other      lt few        pl many       mt other 100  en other      fr other      lt other      pl many       mt other 1000000000000  en other      fr other      lt other      pl many       mt other 1000000000000.0  en other      fr other      lt other      pl other      mt other 9999999999999999999999919  en other      fr other      lt other      pl many       mt many 9999999999999999999999999  en other      fr other      lt few        pl many       mt other 1000000000000000000000000000000  en other      fr other      lt other      pl many       mt other
+        0.0000000000000003333333333  en other      fr one        lt many       pl other      mt other      pt one        pt-PT other
+                                  0  en other      fr one        lt other      pl many       mt few        pt one        pt-PT other
+                               0.00  en other      fr one        lt other      pl other      mt few        pt one        pt-PT other
+                                0.5  en other      fr one        lt many       pl other      mt other      pt one        pt-PT other
+                                  1  en one        fr one        lt one        pl one        mt one        pt one        pt-PT one
+                                1.0  en other      fr one        lt one        pl other      mt one        pt one        pt-PT other
+                                  2  en other      fr other      lt few        pl few        mt few        pt other      pt-PT other
+                            3.14159  en other      fr other      lt many       pl other      mt other      pt other      pt-PT other
+                                  5  en other      fr other      lt few        pl many       mt few        pt other      pt-PT other
+                                  6  en other      fr other      lt few        pl many       mt few        pt other      pt-PT other
+                                  7  en other      fr other      lt few        pl many       mt few        pt other      pt-PT other
+                                  9  en other      fr other      lt few        pl many       mt few        pt other      pt-PT other
+                                 11  en other      fr other      lt other      pl many       mt many       pt other      pt-PT other
+                                 15  en other      fr other      lt other      pl many       mt many       pt other      pt-PT other
+                                 19  en other      fr other      lt other      pl many       mt many       pt other      pt-PT other
+                                 23  en other      fr other      lt few        pl few        mt other      pt other      pt-PT other
+                                 29  en other      fr other      lt few        pl many       mt other      pt other      pt-PT other
+                                100  en other      fr other      lt other      pl many       mt other      pt other      pt-PT other
+                      1000000000000  en other      fr other      lt other      pl many       mt other      pt other      pt-PT other
+                    1000000000000.0  en other      fr other      lt other      pl other      mt other      pt other      pt-PT other
+          9999999999999999999999919  en other      fr other      lt other      pl many       mt many       pt other      pt-PT other
+          9999999999999999999999999  en other      fr other      lt few        pl many       mt other      pt other      pt-PT other
+    1000000000000000000000000000000  en other      fr other      lt other      pl many       mt other      pt other      pt-PT other
 ```